S+T+ARTS 2025.

 June-July Announcing S+T+ARTS Day at Ars Electronica

-S+T+ARTS and Sónar Announce AI & Music Powered by S+T+ARTS
+S+T+ARTS and Sónar: AI & Music Powered by S+T+ARTS - Presentation of the Artists

-AI & Music Powered by S+T+ARTS is back at Sónar festival in Barcelona June 12–14, 2025.
+AI & Music Powered by S+T+ARTS is presenting the artists and performers in its programme at Sónar +D in Barcelona June 12 – 14, 2025.
 Building on the power in AI for unlocking musical creativity, the 2025 programme explores the intersection of AI and music through a critical and practical lens, with strong presence from DIY and hacker communities.
-In the programme of performances and talks are notable participants such as yaboihanoi, Maria Arnal and Jordi Pons.
+The programme features forums, panels, talks and cross-disciplinary performances with artists, technologists, scientists, visionaries and thinkers from various fields.
 S+T+ARTS is a transdisciplinary initiative supported by the European Commission focused on supporting innovation by building bridges between science, technology and arts.

 Press images.